lanl/dfnWorks/Documentation/sphinx-docs/source/tutorial.rst

 Summary
 --------

-Here is a quick summary of the steps described above, with commands for the 4_user_defined_rectangles test case. **You MUST edit the paths in paths.py, and change ~ to the location of the repository, for these commands to work!**
+Here is a quick summary of the steps described above, with commands for the 4_user_defined_rectangles test case. **You MUST edit the paths in paths.py, and change ~ to the location of the repository, for these commands to work!
+Also, note that the last command should be on one line.**

 .. code-block:: bash